 Configuring Polaris for Production

 The default server configuration is intended for development and testing.
-When deploying Polaris in production, there are several best practices to keep in mind.
+When you deploy Polaris in production, review and apply the following checklist:

 Polaris authentication requires specifying a token broker factory type.
 Two implementations are supported out of the box: